-More than ever, today’s researchers need coding skills to collect, organize, analyze, visualize, and communicate their data.
+Coding has become a necessary skill for today’s researchers to collect, organize, analyze, visualize, and communicate their data.
 Yet most of us are never trained in these vital skills.
 At Code Horizons, we help you learn the skills you need to take your work to the next level.

 Passion.
 Experience.
 Knowledge.